rust-lang/rust/src/doc/rustc-dev-guide/src/compiler-debugging.md

 a bug if not to find it entirely, or just to orient yourself as to why the compiler is doing a particular thing.

-To see the logs, you need to set the `RUST_LOG` environment variable to your log filter, e.g. to get the logs for a specific module, you can run the compiler as `RUST_LOG=module::path rustc my-file.rs`.
+To see the logs, you need to set the `RUSTC_LOG` environment variable to your log filter, e.g. to get the logs for a specific module, you can run the compiler as `RUSTC_LOG=module::path rustc my-file.rs`.
 All `debug!` output will then appear in standard error.

 **Note that unless you use a very strict filter, the logger will emit a lot of